boazsegev/plezi-website/docs/guides/hello_world.html.md

-# The "Hello World" OVERKILL!
+# The Hello World OVERKILL!

 If you read [the overview](/guides/basics), you know that a "Hello World" Plezi applicationonly needs two line (three, if you're using `irb` instead of a ruby script)... remember?